 A relationship of 15 years was over- no explanations; no working whatever it was out.
 It was not my choice- we had a life together, a family of sorts and it all went under.
 I lost my familiar of 20 years and 2 other elderly pets.
 I lost a job I enjoyed.
 My life simply dismantled itself before my very eyes.
 I just lost my capacity to have any control.
 I liked keeping my life in order, proactively making the choices that affected me.
-But every time I‘d try to get organized or reorganized something happened that wouldn’t allow me to do what I expected.
-I suffered a total lack of faith and hope for a time and dropped into a deep despair that everything I had – the Goddess Path and Hedgewitch Way; the Medicine and Beauty Way; everything was gone from my life.
-I was launched into darkness.
+But every time I‘d try to get organized or reorganized, something happened that wouldn’t allow me to do what I had expected.
+I suffered a total lack of faith and hope for a time and dropped into a deep despair that everything I had learned– the Goddess Path and Hedgewitch Way; the Medicine and Beauty Way; everything was gone from my life.
+I was launched into a silent darkness.

 I felt annhilated by and alienated from Spirit; I felt totally alone and had no real sense of the Universe supporting me, possibly for the first time in my life.
 I had arrived at the place of utter alienation from Spirit for the second time in my life.
 And that it was- the pit, the absolute bottom, the dregs.
-The image I had of myself at that time was of free-floating in a turbulent abyss- a thick, black sea, madly flailing on the surface as I tried to stay afloat, the current sucking at my feet threatening to pull me under.
-I could not look behind me and I could not see before me- just a swirling, black darkness surrounding all that I thought I was, all that I knew myself to be- that I could not escape.
+The image I had of myself at that time was of free-floating in a turbulent abyss- a thick, black sea, madly flailing on the surface as I tried to stay afloat, the current sucking at my feet and legs threatening to pull me under.
+I could not look behind me and I could not see before me- just a swirling, silent, black darkness surrounding all that I thought I was, all that I knew myself to be- that I could not escape.